 Copyright registration is a type of public record for ownership.
 A piece of work doesn’t require copyright registration for protection under the US copyright law.
-However, you should register your product in Wilmington, NC under copyright to offer you several unique advantages:
+However, you should register your product in Wilmington, NC with the help of a copyright lawyer, as this can offer you several unique advantages:

 What Is a Trademark?

-Here are some of the components that Wilmington, NC business people and brand owners often trademark:
+Here are some of the components that established Wilmington, NC business people and brand owners often trademark: